donox/sst_static/support/admin_pages/commands.md

 number of pages and galleries, the number of unused pages and galleries, etc.  It also provides a list of urls for all unused pages and galleries.  **PAGES TO PHOTOS** is a searchable listing that maps each page to the photos and galleries that are referenced by it.

+####nikola process_docx_files
+This command converts a docx file into a .md file.
+There is a directory (docx_pages) under support.
+Docx files are placed in that directory along with a corresponding meta file.
+When this command is run, it creates a .md file also in that directory.
+A copy of that created file is placed in the appropriate directory in **pages** (the .md file is no longer needed).
+In general, once a file has been processed, it may be removed as the converted file in the pages directory will serve as the new master file.

+The .meta file has a path attribute that gives the directory to which the .md file is to be copied (e.g., ".. path: /pages/cool-stories-index/resident-told-stories/" ).

+We assume that all photos and their appropriate locations are communicated separately.

 ####nikola pages_in_migration
 The pages in migration command is intended to support files that may be created or modified outside